 About Bob Marley

-A singer, songwriter, musician and rhythm guitarist, Bob was responsible for introducing Jamaican music to the international stage.
+Bob was a singer, songwriter, musician and rhythm guitarist, and was instrumental in introducing Jamaican music to the international stage.

 Born in the village of Nine Mile in Jamaica, he had musical ambitions from a young age and left school to pursue music, his calling, as a career.